-We may need to obtain additional financing to fund our operations, and if we are unable to obtain such financing, we may be unable to complete the development of our drug candidates or achieve profitability.
+\We may need to obtain additional financing to fund our operations, and if we are unable to obtain such financing, we may be unable to complete the development of our drug candidates or achieve profitability.

 Our portfolio of drug candidates will require the completion of clinical development, regulatory review, scale up and availability of manufacturing resources, significant marketing efforts and substantial investment before they can provide us with product sales revenue.
 Additionally, we are investing in the manufacturing and commercialization of our approved medicines.
 Our operations have consumed substantial amounts of cash since inception.
-Our operating activities used \$1.3 billion, \$1.3 billion and \$750.3 million of net cash during the years ended December 31, 2021, 2020 and 2019, respectively, and used \$616.5 million and provided \$295.2 million of net cash during the six months ended June 30, 2022 and 2021, respectively.
-We recorded negative net cash flows from operating activities in 2021, 2020 and 2019 primarily due to our net losses of \$1.4 billion, \$1.6 billion and \$950.6 million, respectively.
-Although we recorded positive net cash flows from operating activities in 2017, primarily due to the upfront fees received from the BMS collaboration, we cannot assure you that we will be able to generate positive cash flows from operating activities in the future.
+Our operating activities used \$1.2 billion, \$1.5 billion and \$1.3 billion of net cash during the years ended December 31, 2023, 2022 and 2021, respectively, and used \$404.2 million and \$857.7 million of net cash during the six months ended June 30, 2024 and 2023, respectively.
+We recorded negative net cash flows from operating activities in 2023, 2022 and 2021 primarily due to our net losses of \$0.9 billion, \$2.0 billion and \$1.5 billion, respectively.
+We cannot assure you that we will be able to generate positive cash flows from operating activities in the future.